Alex Smart Premium Picks

 This subscription includes EVERY CFB & NFL PREMIUM PICK I release through the Super Bowl!
 Join now and start cashing in on more winners!

-*This subscription currently includes 3 NCAA-F picks but more may be added during the term of the subscription.
+*This subscription currently includes 1 NFL pick but more may be added during the term of the subscription.

 This subscription includes EVERY NFL PREMIUM PICK I release through the Super Bowl!
 Join now and start cashing in on more winners!